Al0den/notion.nvim/README.md

 Plug 'Al0den/tester.nvim'

 lua << END
-require('tester').setup()
+require('tester').()
 END
 ```

 ## How to use

 By default, the plugin simply wont do anything.
-Call the `:Notion setup` function to initialise the plugin and enable it's features.
+Call the `:Notion ` function to initialise the plugin and enable it's features.

-You will need your [Notion integration key](https://developers.notion.com), and have setup the integration to access the specific pages/databases you want to display inside of Neovim.
+You will need your [Notion integration key](https://developers.notion.com), and have  the integration to access the specific pages/databases you want to display inside of Neovim.

 The plugin can view and edit notion pages, and as such I would recommend to allow it to do both, however only allowing view shouldnt have an impact on features unrelated to editing

-If your environment variable `NOTION_API_KEY` (`os.getenv("NOTION_API_KEY)`) is already set, simply running `:NotionSetup` while initialise the plugin once and for all
+If your environment variable `NOTION_API_KEY` (`os.getenv("NOTION_API_KEY)`) is already set, simply running `:Notion setup` while initialise the plugin once and for all

 The simplest of use is the `Notion` (`require"notion".openMenu()`), which opens a menu will all upcomings events.
 However, a lot of functions are exposed through the `notions.components` file.